-I understand how important it is to have an error free manuscript.
+I understand how important it is to have an error-free manuscript.
 With over 40 years of experience, I have found that homophones give almost every writer fits and difficulties.
 Because we sound words out in our mind, it is easy to write the wrong word.

 Let’s not forget typographical errors also, a slip of the finger on the keyboard can create a different word that may not be caught by a spell-checker.
 There are many groups of words that vary by only one letter, such as must, mist and most.
 These three words have vowels that are beside each other on the keyboard.

 Thanks for stopping by, I hope you enjoyed this issue of Homophones Hurt Your Writing on Words For Thought.
-Follow me on twitter: @wordrefiner, for more alerts about hazardous homophones search for #HomophonesHurtYourWriting or #TyposHurtYourWriting on Twitter.
+Follow me on twitter: @wordrefiner, for more information about hazardous homophones search for #HomophonesHurtYourWriting or #TyposHurtYourWriting on Twitter.

 Don’t forget the free offer for writers under the “Learn More” tab on our website.
 I have another excellent value for authors interested in promoting their book, see the "Review Your Book" tab on my website.

-Remember: Words Have Meaning and Spelling Makes a Difference.
+Words Have Meaning and Spelling Makes a Difference